-5.34.
-To the east of the Site, a small residence known as The Lances is shown on the west side of Wrotham Road on the 1895 map.
+5.37.
+To the west of the Site, a small residence known as The Lances is shown on the west side of Wrotham Road on the 1895 map.
 Additionally, a school comprising a single building had been established at the southwest corner of the junction between Wrotham Road and Longfield Road.